HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/README.md

    cd deep-reinforcement-learning/python
    pip install .
    ```
 3. There have been some issues with Windows and pytorch as well as TensorFlow.
-Therefore, we install them
+Therefore, I recommend to install them
 manually.
    ```
    conda install -c conda-forge tensorflow==1.14.0 conda install -c pytorch pytorch==1.4.0
    ```
-4. Create an IPython kernel for the drlnd environment.
+4. Create an IPython kernel for the rlup environment.
    ```
    python -m ipykernel install --user --name rlup --display-name "rlup"
    ```